 These findings suggest that it is something in coffee that reduces risk for depression, not caffeine.
 A

-When looking at caffeine consumption in children and teenagers, it was found to increase risk for depression among 5th and 10th graders.
-Caffeine has a negative impact on sleep, which could affect a person’s mood.
+When looking at caffeine consumption in children and teenagers, it was found to

 The type of caffeinated drink along with a person’s age and sensitivity to caffeine may also play a role.